 How Appreciation Day events directly increase revenue

-Genuine appreciation makes patients feel known and valued.
-That emotional connection increases long-term retention and reduces price sensitivity, especially for elective treatments.
+Most importantly, genuine appreciation makes patients feel known and valued.
+That emotional connection improves long-term retention and lowers price sensitivity, particularly for elective treatments.
+When combined with a clear follow-up plan, appreciation turns into action.

 How to measure the success of appreciation events